mikebowler/jekyll_jirametrics/contributing.md

 Also the command `rake focus` will run only the tests that have the `:focus` tag on them.
 It's often convenient to only run one test at a time, if we're trying to debug something.

+We do expect that all new code will have tests, unless there's a really good reason to skip them.
+Yes, we're aware that the existing codebase doesn't have 100% coverage.
+We're making a point of continually inproving that coverage number though.

+We use [RuboCop](https://rubocop.org) as our linter and there are rubocop rules in the project.
+Please ensure that your changes run with no rubocop warnings as that just makes it easier for the committers.

+Run it from the terminal with `rubocop` or integrate it into your source editor.

 # JiraMetrics.org documentation website

 Once you have downloaded the [source from github](https://github.com/mikebowler/jekyll_jirametrics), you'll want to go to the root of that folder and run `bundle install` from the terminal to install all dependencies.